 - When you have finished, click Save.
 The Feature Profile template displays in the Configuration ► Templates ► Feature page table.

 Create a Device Template

-To create a security device template for IPS/IDS and URL Filtering, follow this example for vEdge 2000 model routers:
+To create a security device template, follow this example for vEdge 2000 model routers:

 - From the vManage dashboard, select Configuration ► Templates ► Device.
 The device configuration table displays.

 - Click Create Template ► From Feature Template.
 The add device template page displays.